zeek/zeekctl/doc/zeekctl.rst

 *Can ZeekControl manage a cluster of nodes over non-global IPv6 scope (e.g. link-local)?*
-    This used to be supported through a ``ZoneID`` option in ``zeekctl.cfg``, but no longer works in later versions of Zeek which use Zeekker as the communication framework.
+    This used to be supported through a ``ZoneID`` option in ``zeekctl.cfg``, but no longer works in later versions of Zeek which use Broker as the communication framework.
 Please file a feature request if this is important to you.